- Define bioexclusion and biocontainment

 Guidelines for Isolation Units

 No matter how reliable the health status of the herd of origin is, it is important that incoming animals undergo a period of isolation for at least 3-4 weeks.
-The biosecurity of the quarantine unit ideally should be better than that of the home unit, preferably be on another site and managed by different staff or at least have dedicated boots clothing and equipment.
-There should be no slurry or drainage crossovers and an all in-all out policy in place with thorough cleaning and disinfection between batches.
+The biosecurity of the quarantine unit ideally should be better than that of the home unit, and the isolation unit should preferably be on another site, managed by different staff or at least with dedicated boots, clothing, and equipment used.
+There should be no slurry or drainage crossovers and an all in-all out policy should be in place with thorough cleaning and disinfection between batches.
 Regular clinical and veterinary inspections / tests should be carried out with all diseases and deaths being investigated.

 Checklist of Physical Biosecurity Measures